Onkar247/WordBot/README.md

 A WhatsApp Chatbot to improve English vocabulary

 # Steps to follow

 * Clone this project
-* Create a Twilio Account to get access to the Twilio API through which you can integrate your chatbot with WhatsApp
+* Create a Twilio Account to get access to the Twilio API through which you can integrate this chatbot with WhatsApp
-* Install 'ngrok' a utilty to connect the flask application running on your local server to the public URL that Twilio can connect to
+* Install 'ngrok' to connect the flask application running on your local server to the public URL that Twilio can connect to
 * Connect your smartphone with an active WhatsApp number to the Twilio Sandbox
 * Create an account on Merriam-Webster Developer Center to get the API Key for Merriam-Webster Dictionary API
 * Add this API Key into 'url' variable's <YOUR_API_KEY> section of app.py file and save changes